Josh A. Cassada: Military career

 After completing his graduate work, Cassada commissioned as a naval officer in 2000.
 He completed flight training in 2001, and became a P-3 Orion pilot in VP-8 at NAS Brunswick in 2002.
 Cassada deployed in support of Operation Iraqi Freedom and Operation Enduring Freedom, and flew in the humanitarian Operation Unified Assistance after the 2004 Indian Ocean tsunami.
 In 2006, he graduated from the U.S. Naval Test Pilot School, and served as a P-3 Orion and P-8 Poseidon test pilot at NAS Patuxent River.
 Cassada served as the P-8A Airworthiness Project Officer, and was a T-38 Talon and T-6 Texan instructor test pilot.
 In 2011, he worked for the Defense Contract Management Agency at Boeing in Seattle, Washington, where he oversaw operations and contracts for the P-8 Poseidon, KC-46 Pegasus, E-3 Sentry, and the US Marine Corps UAV programs.
 Outside of the military, he founded Quantum Opus, a superconducting instrument manufacturer, with two of his classmates from Albion College.

 NASA career

 In 2013, Cassada was selected for NASA Astronaut Group 21, and completed training in July 2015.
 He has served as CAPCOM in support of International Space Station operations, and worked on the development of the Orion and Commercial Crew programs.
 In August 2018, he and Sunita Williams were selected to fly on CTS-1, the first operational flight of Boeing's CST-100 Starliner spacecraft.
-However, due to delays in Starliner's development Cassada was reassigned to SpaceX's Crew-5 flight.
+However, due to delays in Starliner's development, Cassada was reassigned to SpaceX's Crew-5 flight.
+Cassada retired from NASA on October 1, 2024.